 - Large bowl with a rubber or silicone grip on the bottom: if you are going to make cookie dough with a hand mixer, invest in a GIANT 8 quart stainless bowl with a rubberized bottom so it is stable on the counter and this way, the bowl won’t dance around as the mixer runs.
 This set from Amazon will do the trick.
 Or buy a stainless bowl without a rubberized grip and nest it in a damp towel to stabilize it while mixing.

-- Kitchen scale: I cannot stress enough how much easier it is to measure out ingredients by weight.
+- Kitchen scale: I cannot stress enough how much easier it is to measure baking ingredients by weight.
 If you are interested in making the switch to a digital scale, I like this OXO Good Grips kitchen scale available on Amazon.
 I use it all the time and it takes standard AAA batteries which you probably have on hand most of the time.

 - Parchment paper to prevent sticking: I prefer to bake cookies on Aluminum pans lined with parchment paper.
 I have baked with Silpat and silicone baking mats in the past, but I much prefer baking with parchment.
 Silicone is insulating and this will have an impact on how long it takes to properly bake the cookies and this will reduce browning as well.
 If you like gooey, underbaked cookies, silicone mats like the Silpat are your best bet (available on Amazon).
 If you prefer chewy cookies, opt for parchment paper—I use the Kirkland brand roll available on Amazon.